PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Resetting Shells

-Before firing a shell, we will have to check to see if there is an available shell-object ready for us to use in the shell-pool.
-We will then set the attributes of that shell and enable it again.
+Before firing a shell, we'll have to check to see if there is an available shell-object ready for us to use in the shell-pool.
+We'll then set the attributes of that shell and enable it again.

-We therefore need a *ResetShell()* method, so that in the next section we can fire shells and have them instantiate in both ours and our opponent’s games.
+We therefore need a *ResetShell()* method so that in the next section we can fire shells and have them instantiate in both ours and our opponent’s games.

 This *ResetShell()* method is simple.
 We pass it in:
 1. A unique-Id (so that we can easily identify shells), which becomes its name.
 2. The peerId of the player firing it, which we call the ownerId.
-3. The Colour of the owner so we can colour the shell the same as the tank who fired it.
+3. The Colour of the owner, so we can colour the shell the same as the tank who fired it.
 4. The position and rotation of the shell.

 Two final steps: